 Successful online marketplace platforms are about much more than marketplace technology.
-In fact, when you’re planning to create a marketplace, we recommend focusing more on developing the business side rather than your platform itself.
+In fact, when you’re planning to develop a marketplace, we recommend focusing more on the business side rather than your platform itself.

 However, building the actual marketplace website will be on the agenda sooner or later.
 That means you’ll need an actual marketplace platform with the necessary two-sided features and functionality that allows your site to work for your business idea.